TheCodeGhinux/TheCodeGhinux/README.md

 ### Hi there 👋

-### Welcome to my Github
+### Welcome to my GitHub

 ### I am Ayo

 - 🔭 I’m working and contributing to frontend and backend for building web applications.

-- 🌱 I’m currently learning on Artificial Intelligence and Deep Learning
+- 🌱 I’m currently learning Artificial Intelligence and Deep Learning

 - 👯 I’m looking to collaborate on Backend engineering, AI & DL, and ReactJs projects